fuzziqersoftware/cyclone/README.md

 The Thrift server provides the following functions:

 - `update_metadata`: Creates series or modifies the storage format of existing series.
 If write buffering is used, this call returns before the changes are committed to disk.
 - `delete_series`: Deletes one or more series, as well as all buffered writes in memory for those series.
-This call does not return until the changes are committed to disk.
+Patterns may be given here; all series that match the pattern will be deleted.
+Entire directory trees can also be deleted by providing a pattern ending in `.**` (this is a special case and does not work in other places or other commands).
+This call does not return until the changes are committed to disk, even if write buffering is used.
 - `read`: Reads datapoints from one or more series.
+Patterns may be given here.
 - `write`: Writes datapoints to one or more series.
+Patterns may not be given here.
 If write buffering is used, this call returns before the changes are committed to disk.
 - `find`: Searches for series and directories matching the given patterns.
 In the returned list, items that end with `.*` are subdirectories; all others are individual series.
 - `stats`: Returns current server stats.
-- `delete_from_cache`: Deletes cached reads for the given series from the server's memory without modifying the underlying series on disk.
-Used in debugging.
-- `delete_pending_writes`: Deletes all buffered writes in memory for the given series without modifying the underlying series on disk.
-Used in debugging.

 See cyclone_if.thrift for complete descriptions of the parameters and return values for these functions.